Mjz86/c_colon/mcc.md

-- fastdyncaller/fastdyncallee:
+- `fastdyncaller/fastdyncallee`:

-  functions are fastdyncaller by default,
+  functions are `fastdyncaller` by default,

-  a fastdyncaller qualifier makes the dynamic call,  have no variables in the used set.
+  a `fastdyncaller` qualifier makes the dynamic call,  have no variables in the used set.

-  a fastdyncallee doesn't do much to the function's dynamic signature,  but  the registers in the used set increase a lot.
+  a `fastdyncallee` doesn't do much to the function's dynamic signature,  but  the registers in the used set increase a lot.